 Ten years after the landmark film The Moon is Blue marked the erosion of the Hollywood Production Code, several films continued pushing at the boundaries of the sex comedy.
 Many simply relied on an absence of tact, presuming that sex comedies need nothing more than talking about the act bluntly or stupidly, generally with a buxom lady providing enticement.
-Sunday in New York takes the sex comedy down a more skillful path with humor and insight.
+Sunday in New York takes the sex comedy down a more skillful path with humor and insight and with a new Blu-ray release from Warner Archive there’s no better reason to buy it.

 Eileen (Jane Fonda) is a buttoned-down 22-year-old who believes she’s the last living virgin in New York.
 As her philandering brother Adam (Cliff Robertson) scours the globe to hold on to one of his ladies, Eileen takes up with Mike Mitchell (Rod Taylor) who can’t seem to understand her.